The EU General Data Protection Regulation (GDPR) will Begin On 25 May 2018 in the UK.

 Data Protection by Design and Data Protection Impact Assessments

 It also makes PIAs – referred to as ‘Data Protection Impact Assessments’ or DPIAs – mandatory in certain circumstances.
-A DPIA is required in situations where data processing is likely to result in high risk to individuals, for example:

-- where a new technology is being deployed;
+- where new technology is being deployed;

 - where a profiling operation is likely to significantly affect individuals; or